Expansion properties of Double Standard Maps: The outside expansion

 Under the assumptions of (ii) instead of (i) we make the same construction and estimates.
-The only difference is that we do not know whether $f_{a,b}^n(x)\in I^{**}$, so we lose information about the last period.
+The only difference is that we do not know that $f_{a,b}^n(x)\in I^{**}$, so we lose information about the last period.
+There are two cases.